-Ashley Vidot '10, forensic DNA technician at the Marion County Sheriff’s Office, responds to a crime scene (above) and then searches evidence for the presence of semen (below).
+Ashley Vidot, forensic DNA technician at the Marion County Sheriff’s Office, responds to a crime scene (above) and then searches evidence for the presence of semen (below).

-The Bachelor of Science in Forensic Science degree is designed to prepare students for careers as forensic scientists.
-The core of the curriculum consists of chemistry and biology courses and a small number of criminology and criminal justice courses.
+The Bachelor of Science in Forensic Science degree is designed to prepare students for careers as forensic scientists and is accredited by the Forensic Science Educational Programs Accreditation Commission (FEPAC) of the American Academy of Forensic Sciences.
+Students in the program receive training in the fields of crime scene investigation, forensic chemistry, forensic toxicology, forensic biology, forensic firearms examinations and fire debris analysis.
 The curriculum is enhanced by internship opportunities with forensic laboratories such as the Florida Department of Law Enforcement Tampa Crime Laboratory, the Hillsborough County Medical Examiner, the Pinellas County Crime Laboratory and Field Forensics, Inc. The program also prepares students for graduate programs in forensic science, chemistry, toxicology, biochemistry and health professional schools.

 Graduates of the program are well-prepared for employment with local, state and federal crime laboratories and law enforcement agencies.
-Based on polling of our graduates, 79% of them are employed in forensic science or a related field, are in Ph.D. programs related to their training, or are in medical school within a year after graduation.
-Several graduates are in doctoral programs in top schools in their field.
-Our graduates work in various aspects of forensic science, including crime scene, forensic DNA and forensic chemistry.
+Based on polling, 80 percent of our graduates are employed in forensic science or a related field, are in doctoral programs related to their training or are in medical school.
+Our graduates currently have careers in several forensic science fields for various agencies.
+Examples include: firearms examiner at the Miami-Dade crime laboratory, forensic chemist at the Drug Enforcement Administration, chemist for the United States Drug Testing Laboratories, crime scene investigator at the Osceola County Sheriff's Office and forensic DNA technician for the Marion County Sheriff's Office.
+Additionally, several graduates are in doctoral programs in top schools in their field.

 Forensic Science Mission Statement